-A standard web browser can be used to monitor and chart temperature, humidity, and dew point.
+A standard web browser can be used to monitor and chart barometric pressure, temperature, humidity, and dew point.
 The browser can also be used to configure the device's IP address, passwords for access and overall configuration parameters.

-An iLD Big Display can display temperature, humidity and dewpoint received from an iServer over the Ethernet or the Internet.
+An iLD Big Display can display temperature and barometric pressure received from an iServer over the Ethernet or the Internet.
 The following example illustrates how you can hookup an iServer and iLD to your network:

-Figure 1.1 iServer with Probe on the Ethernet Network
+Figure 1: iServer with Probe on the Ethernet Network